 To keep improving and become a better person is my main goal.
 Why a better person?

-Well, as you train in a martial art, over the years you find that you do not want to have conflict with another human being; you have had all the fights that you want in life.
-Not real fights, but the struggling to get someone down easily time and time again makes you realise fighting is the last thing you want.
+Well, as you train in a martial art, over the years you find that you do not want to have a conflict with another human being; you have had all the fights that you want in life.
+Not real fights, but the struggling to get someone down easily time and time again make you realise fighting is the last thing you want.

 After this enlightenment, which takes many years of training to understand, I look at life with the attitude that we should not go against nature, we should go with it as much as we can.
 The helping of others seems to be easy.
-Once I thought only of myself and what I wanted out of life, but meeting so many different people from different backgrounds, and seeing them give without wanting something back, has made me want to do the same.
+Once I thought only of myself what I wanted out of life, but meeting so many different people from different backgrounds, seeing them give without wanting something back has made me want to do the same.
 This comes naturally to many, but not all.